Ansams210/Ansams210/README.md

 Hello there, my name is Ashley.
-I am currently a Healthcare Professional looking to transition into the Infomation Technology profession.
+I am an IT Professional https://www.linkedin.com/in/ash-sams-721376261/